Supporting rural communities in

-The Foundation supports nonprofit organizations working in the areas of rural education; health; human/social services; the arts and humanities; and land, water, and wildlife conservation and historic preservation.
+In Idaho, Montana, and in the Native nations within these states, the Foundation supports federally tax-exempt entities working in rural education; health; human and social services; the arts and humanities; and land, water, and wildlife conservation and historic preservation.

 In Appalachian Kentucky, the Foundation dedicates its support to federally tax-exempt entities benefiting pre-kindergarten and K-12 school-aged children.
 The Foundation supports early childhood education programs, elementary and secondary schools and public libraries providing programs for children from early childhood through high school.